Our team is ready to assist you!

 See also Modulation Transfer Function (MTF)

-Diffuse, even light from an extended source.
+Diffuse, spatially uniform light from an extended source.
+Used for even illumination of an object.

 The effect of light scattering over a large solid angle.
 Light is diffused by reflecting from or transmitting through an irregular (rough) surface.
 Typically, precautions are taken to remove diffusion in applications; however, diffusers can be utilized to introduce a specific amount of diffusion in order to create a desired effect (i.e. minimizing glare, homogenating a beam, removing speckle in a laser application, etc).